EU says climate pact not enough, wants deal by 2015

 "The structure of a legal agreement in which we are bound and those economies are not is untenable.
 It will not solve the problem.
 It will not be accepted in the United States," he said.

-EU envoys asked for cooler heads to prevail or, Runge-Metzger said: "People will lose confidence in this travelling circus."
+EU envoys asked for cooler heads to prevail or, Runge-Metzger said: "People will lose confidence in this traveling circus."